Skip to the content

 What countries require a visa?

 Visa requirements depend on several factors, including your nationality and desired destination.
-Some countries, like the United States, Canada, China and Russia, require visas from most foreign visitors.
+If you're moving to the United States, Canada, China and Russia, these countries require visas from most foreign visitors.
 Several European Union nations, such as France, Germany and Italy, only require visas from visitors outside the Schengen Area.

 Some countries allow visa-free travel or have visa-on-arrival arrangements, often restricted to short-term stays.
 Websites like Travelscope display a helpful visual representation of the number of nations you can visit visa-free by selecting your origin country.